 Northwest neighbors find that Couch

-Park is an attractive green space to relax.
+Park is an attractive green space to relax, read a book and watch the locals do the same.

 For some exercise, locals tell us they love